 This card specifies the sink type for each withdrawal.
-The options are LINE or POINT each of which has different selective withdrawal characteristics.
+The options are LINE or POINT, each of which has different selective withdrawal characteristics.

-Line sinks are usually structures wide in relation to dam width (> 1/10).
-Point sinks are usually structures narrow in relation to dam width (< 1/10).
+Line sinks structures are usually wide in relation to dam width (> 1/10).
+Point sinks structures are usually narrow in relation to dam width (< 1/10).